Smooth Bump Functions

 compactly supported.

-definition closed, so its complement is open; on that complement \(f\) vanishes identically, and in fact \(f\)
+by definition closed, so its complement is open.
+On that complement \(f\) vanishes identically, and in fact \(f\)

 vanishes on an open neighborhood of every point outside the support.
 Second, on a compact space every function is